BLOG

 11. Avoid Orphan Pages

-• Include them in your sitemap and navigation menus.
+• Include them in sitemaps and menus.

-• Perform regular content audits to identify and connect isolated pages.
+• Perform regular content audits.

 12. Set Up Proper Redirects

-• Use 301 redirects for permanent changes to pass link equity.
+• Use 301 redirects for permanent changes.

-• Don’t create redirect loops or chains.
+• Prevent redirect loops and chains.

 Final Thoughts